-Here we assume $p{l|a}$ follows a normal distribution with mean and variance that are either (a) known apriori, or (b) unknown and needing to be estimated together with the proportions at age.
+Here we assume $p{l|a}$ follows a normal distribution with mean and variance that are either (a) known a priori, or (b) unknown and needing to be estimated together with the proportions at age.
 The former "known growth" approach is slightly more efficient if accurate estimates are available and if growth is consistent across cohorts; the latter "unknown growth" approach is robust to changes in growth and almost as efficient, so it is generally to be preferred.
 Variances for the proportion at age estimates can be obtained from the Hessian using standard likelihood theory.

-Previously we applied the standard ALK method and the method of Morton and Bravington (hereafter referred to as the M&B method) to the age-length and length-frequency data from the Australian surface fishery in seasons 2001/02 through 2011/12 (see Farley et al., 2013).
-Here we update the analysis to include data from the 2012/13 season.
+Previously we applied the standard ALK method and the method of Morton and Bravington (hereafter referred to as the M&B method) to the age-length and length-frequency data from the Australian surface fishery in seasons 2001/02 through 2012/13 (see Farley et al., 2014).
+Here we update the analysis to include data from the 2013/14 season.
 For the M&B method, we applied both the known and unknown growth approaches for comparison.
 In the known growth case, mean and standard deviation (SD) in length at age were assumed equal to the values in Table 1.
 These values were derived using the growth curve for the 2000s reported in Table 3 of Eveson (2011) and assuming the mid-point of the surface catches to be 1 February.
 The SDs include individual variation in growth, measurement error, and growth within the fishing season, taken as 1 December to 1 April (see Polacheck et al. 2002, p.44-48, for more information on calculating variance in expected length at age).
 In the unknown growth case, we found it was necessary to set lower and upper bounds on the mean length at age parameters, or else unrealistic estimates could be obtained for data-limited age classes (discussed in greater detail later).
 We chose fairly generous bounds equal to the mean length at age ±2 standard deviations (SDs), as calculated from the otolith age-length data.
-Note that in past years we have used the mean and SD values from Table 1 (derived from the growth model).
-The results are generally not sensitive to which option is chosen, but this year we were unable to obtain variance estimates for the proportions at age in the 2012/13 season using the values from Table 1 (the problem being caused by having one fish in each of age-classes 7 and 8 in the otolith data for this season - see Table 2).